 Trust will remain a key component to the vaccine distribution in Connecticut, which relies on teamwork between the state, department of public health and organizations like Yale New Haven Health.

 Richard Martinello, MD, Medical Director of Infection Prevention for Yale New Haven Health is a member of the governor’s vaccine advisory committee that reviewed data from the clinical trials.
 The group recommended the immediate distribution of the vaccine.

 “There’s a fear that the review process for these vaccines was rushed, but that is not true,” said Dr. Martinello.
 “In addition to the review process from the FDA, the governor’s own advisory committee reviewed the data separately before concluding the vaccines are safe and effective.”

-The FDA will continue to monitor the Pfizer and Moderna vaccines.
+The FDA will continue to monitor the Pfizer, Moderna and Johnson & Johnson vaccines.
 So far, millions of people across the U.S. have gotten the vaccine safely.

 “The vaccine will help us return to normal life but enough people need to get vaccinated first,” Dr. Martinello said.